Updated: Jun 5

 This tutorial will be updated with better images and more in-depth descriptions soon.

-The first step is to ensure that your telescope is pointed towards a bright star.
+The first step is to ensure that your telescope is pointed toward a bright star.
 Try not to choose a star that is too bright, like Sirius, or it might affect your precision later.
 Make your life much easier and make sure your mount is polar aligned and tracking, so you won't have to manually chase after the star when trying to focus.

 With your camera turned ON, go into LiveView so you can see the star easily and in real time.
 Then, play around with the focusing knobs of your telescope just so you can get a quick, approximate focus.